|

 standing up for our rights, even in a court of law.

-This might not always be the case since it seems to me that
+This might not always be the case in the days ahead.

 |